Vladi Gubler

 Get helpful videos

-We are announcing the addition of loop functionality to the Actions component of Ultimate Forms.
-Now you will be able to execute a single action or a group of actions several times, based on a range of numbers or dates, while passing the current value of that number/date to the action to be used for value assignment, as part of expressions/function or even in conditions.
-In the example below, I'm automating setting up a set of weekly "checkpoint" tasks for a project, based on its start and due dates.
-The number of tasks created is determined by the length of time between the dates.
+I this article I would like to focus on the loop functionality of the Actions component of Ultimate Forms.
+Using loops you are able to execute a single action or a group of actions several times, based on a range of numbers or dates.
+And you do that while passing the current value of that number/date to the action.
+The action can then use it for value assignment, as part of expressions/function or even in conditions.

 • Next, add Due Date column to the Tasks list.

-• Now we can start with the actions.
+Now we can start with the actions.
 First, create a new Create list items action.
 Remove all events from the first tab, then switch to Action tab.

-• Now create a new Action Group.
 Under Events on the first tab leave only New, switch to Action tab.

-• Add our create action to the list of actions in the group (it is probably already selected, just click on the plus icon on the right).
-Once you do that, a new section will appear and you can now configure your loop settings
+Add our Create action to the list of actions in the group (it is probably already selected, just click on the plus icon on the right).
+Once you do that, a new section will appear and you can now configure your loop settings.

-• Once the action is saved, go back to your Create action, you can now map the loop value to Due Date.
+Once the action is saved, go back to your Create action, you can now map the loop value to Due Date.

-• That's it!
+That's it!
 Now when you create a new project, it will automatically add a set of weekly tasks.

 There are probably numerous other scenarios where loops can be beneficial, explore and enjoy!